 It is not a legal requirement to incorporate, but you should be aware that members and officers of an unincorporated association may be personally liable for debts or other liabilities.
 You'll find out more information about the responsibilities of leadership teams in the Boards and committees page on this website.

 State Sporting Associations (SSAs) are peak bodies for specific sports and are affiliated to their National Sporting Organisation (NSO).
-Your organisation will need to be affiliated with the relevant SSA for your members to be included in wider intra-club competition and receive wider benefits such as reduced insurance costs, facility development advice, sport development support etc.

 You don’t need to be affiliated with an SSA to be eligible to apply for funding.